ABU Song Festivals: ABU International Dance Festival

 The ABU International Dance Festival will be a new event organised by the Asia-Pacific Broadcasting Union, with the début festival scheduled to take place in Hyderabad, India.
-The date was originally scheduled to take place in November 2016, But was later postponed and is now scheduled to take place on 12 to 15 January 2017.
+The date was originally scheduled to take place in November 2016, But was later postponed and took place on 12 to 15 January 2017.
 The festival was proposed by Prasar Bharati to be a contest.

 ABU Song Contest

 The ABU Song Contest is a competitive televised song contest that was first discussed in 2015 by the ABU, with the first contest having been planned to be held in 2017, which however did not take place that year.
 In August 2018, it was announced that the ABU has been in discussion with the Chinese national broadcaster to host the first edition.
 The host city would be Qingdao.
-The contest was originally due to be held from 17–19 October 2019 but was delayed to 16–18 April 2020 to allow for more time to prepare the contest.
+The contest was originally due to be held from 17 to 19 October 2019 but was delayed to 16–18 April 2020 to allow for more time to prepare the contest.
 After China implementing entry ban of other countries during the COVID-19 pandemic on 28 March 2020, ABU is yet to announce the fate of the contest.